pritamtingre88-2020/Contactinformation-API/README.md

 # Contactinformation-API

 This is an API for maintaining contact information.
-It exposes basic functionality for creating, reading, updating and deleting contact.
+It exposes basic functionality for creating, reading, updating and deleting contacts.

 ## Project Structure
 Given below is the list of project in this solution and a one liner description for the same